Neutrino meets ultralight dark matter: $\boldsymbol{0\nu\beta\beta}$ decay and cosmology: Cosmological evolution

 The evolution of the Universe can be in a sequence of {\bf Case~III}$\to${\bf I} or {\bf II}$\to${\bf I}.
 In Fig.~\ref{fig:vnu}, we illustrate the neutrino velocity evolution $\langle v^{}_{\nu} \rangle/c $, i.e., Eq.~(\ref{eq:vnu}), in terms of the redshift $z$ from {\bf Case~III} to {\bf I}, where the screening effect is not important but the neutrino effective mass is severely affected.
 This can be achieved by properly choosing the DM parameter.
 It can be noticed that the neutrino velocity drops rapidly as we go back to higher $z$, which should be avoided to be in accordance with CMB free-streaming requirement.
 In comparison, we also give the neutrino velocity in the standard case with a constant mass $m^{}_{\nu} = 0.04~{\rm eV}$ corresponding to the Planck limit $\Sigma m^{}_{\nu} < 0.12~{\rm eV}$.
 In this case, the neutrino velocity evolves in an opposite manner compared to that with a coupling to the ultralight DM.
 As has been mentioned, around the recombination era $z^{}_{\rm rc} \approx 1100$, neutrinos of the Planck limit are still ultra-relativistic, and it is the data at lower $z$ that contribute to this limit.

 In order not to significantly alter the CMB observations, two criteria should be satisfied: (1) the ultralight scalar must evolve as matter before the matter-radiation equality around $z^{}_{\rm eq} = 3000$; (2) neutrinos should be free-streaming up to the redshift $z^{}_{\rm eq} = 3000 $ (conservative) or $z^{}_{\rm fs} = 10^5$ (aggressive).
 The aggressive redshift for neutrino free-streaming is inspired by the investigation of neutrino self-interactions~\cite{Hannestad:2004qu, Hannestad:2005ex, Bell:2005dr, Basboll:2008fx, Archidiacono:2013dua, Forastieri:2015paa, Cyr-Racine:2013jua, Oldengott:2014qra, Forastieri:2017oma,Oldengott:2017fhy,Choudhury:2020tka,Brinckmann:2020bcn,Das:2020xke,Mazumdar:2020ibx}, which similarly shrinks the neutrino free-streaming length.
 One may argue that the scalar becomes a dynamical field (acquiring the shift-symmetry breaking terms) only after a certain redshift, e.g., $z = 10^4$, such that the aggressive free-streaming limit does not apply in general.
 But there is no way to avoid the robust limit set at $z^{}_{\rm eq} = 3000$, because the CMB data require the dominance of matter component after that redshift.
+One should be aware that a much more aggressive constraint can be put if the scalar-neutrino coupling is assumed to be switched on during the Big Bang nucleosynthesis~\cite{Venzor:2020ova}.
+We do not attempt to investigate this possibility in this work, hence we restrict ourselves to the scenario that the shift-symmetry of the scalar is broken after nucleosynthesis.

 If these two criteria are satisfied, during the observable history of CMB the ultralight scalar will play the role of cold DM and neutrinos will stream as free particles.
 We can evolve the current Universe back to higher redshift for the CMB constraints.
 To be more specific, we require $g \phi < T^{}_{\nu}$ and $g^2 T^2_{\nu} < m^2_{\phi}$ before $z=3000$ for the conservative limit, and $g \phi < T^{}_{\nu} $ before $z=10^5$ for the aggressive one.
+For the aggressive limit, if $g \phi < T^{}_{\nu} $ is required to be satisfied at exactly $z=10^5$ we find the condition $g^2 T^2_{\nu} > m^2_{\phi}$ can also be met.
+According to our previous analysis, neutrinos will remain relativistic for $g^2 T^2_{\nu} > m^2_{\phi}$.
+Hence, the limit should be given at a lower redshift, such that there is no room for the parameter space to satisfy $g^2 T^2_{\nu} > m^2_{\phi}$.
+Such redshift is found to be $z=6 \times 10^4$.
 We obtain our CMB limits as

 which correspond to the limits on the effective neutrino mass $g \phi$ in our local galaxy